Chunjee/AHKEZ/docs/README.md

-# Hyper Tuned AHK
+# Hyper Tuned

-Hyper Tuned AHK is a Library for AutoHotkey that strives to make the language more consistant, accessible, and modern.
+Hyper Tuned is a library for AutoHotkey that strives to make the language more consistant, rational, and modern.

 # How to Use #